Battle of Taranto

 To Save the Soviet Union from Collapse in Europe

 In Day of Deceit, by Robert Stinnett, a memorandum prepared by Commander McCollun stated that a memorandum issued in the immediate pre-war period declared that only a direct attack on US interests would sway the American public, or Congress, to favor direct involvement in the European war.
 Anderson and Secretary Knox, offered eight specific plans to aggrieve the Japanese Empire “If by these means Japan could be led to commit an overt active war, so much the better.”
 The McCollun memo of 7 October 1940, remained classified until 1994.

 Reckless and Irresponsible

-Admiral James Richardson was fired by President Roosevelt for complaining about the president’s order to station the Pacific Fleet in Pearl Harbour.
+Admiral James Richardson was fired by President Roosevelt for complaining about the president’s order to station the Pacific Fleet in Pearl Harbor.
 Admiral Richardson blamed the president for the “initial defeats in the Pacific” as “direct, real and personal.”
-Richardson believed that stationing the Pacific Fleet in Pearl Harbour made the ships “extremely vulnerable to attack” and provided “a poor and nonstrategic defence.”
+Richardson believed that stationing the Pacific Fleet in Pearl Harbor made the ships “extremely vulnerable to attack” and provided “a poor and nonstrategic defense.”

 A Travesty of History